bealder/documentation/docs/SDK/android.md

 *	Class Application

-> Create class application if it doesn't exist and add declaration to your `manifest.xml`:
+> Create class application if it does not already exists and add declaration to your `manifest.xml`:

 ```XML
 	<application